cycle/docs/relation/many-to-many.md

 # Many To Many
 Many to Many relations are, in fact, two relations combined together.
-This relation requires intermediate (pivot) entity to connect the source and target entities.
+This relation requires an intermediate (pivot) entity to connect the source and target entities.
 Example: many users have many tags, many posts have many favorites.

-The relation provides access to an intermediate object on all the steps including creation, update and query building.
+The relation provides access to an intermediate object on all the steps, including creation, update and query building.

 ## Definition
-To define Many To Many relation using annotated entities extension use (attention, make sure to create pivot entity):
+To define a Many To Many relation using the annotated entities extension, use (attention, make sure to create pivot entity):

 ```php
 /** @Entity */